shand-j/python/brand-asset-bot/QUICKSTART.md

 # Quick Start Guide

-Get started with the Product Scraper in 5 minutes!
+Get started with the Brand Asset Bot in 5 minutes!

 ## Step 1: Setup Environment